jlu5/SupyPlugins/README.md

 - Some assorted commands that don't seem to fit anywhere else.

 ### SysDNS
-- An alternative to Supybot's built-in DNS function, using the `host` DNS lookup utility on the host machine.
+- An alternative to Limnoria's built-in DNS command, using the `host` DNS lookup utility on the host machine.
     * **Requires:** `host` DNS lookup binary (as in `/usr/bin/host`)

 ### [TranslateParty](TranslateParty/README.md)